 Succulents are trending.
 I honestly think I see a succulent pin or blog post at least once a week.
-I’m jumping on the band wagon and showing you how to make a succulent garden.
+I’m jumping on the bandwagon and show you how to make a succulent garden.

-First you need to go out and buy your succulents and cacti.
-Your local garden center should have a variety, if not there are many vendors on Etsy who sell them.
-When choosing which ones to buy make sure they vary in height, width, texture and color.
-This is important because you need balance in your mini garden.
+First, you need to go out and buy your succulents and cacti.
+Your local garden center should have a variety if not there are many vendors on Etsy who sell them.
+When choosing which ones to buy make sure they vary in height, width, texture, and color.
+This is important because you need a balance in your mini garden.

 Before planting your succulents and cacti, place them on a table and arrange them in the way you want them in the planter.
 This way you can figure out the best placement for each plant.

 Place small rocks on the bottom of your planter.
 This allows the water to drain.
 If water cannot drain, the soil becomes too wet and the roots can rot causing your plants to die.
 Don’t skimp on the rocks, trust me.

 Place succulent and cactus soil on top of the stones.
 This is also an important step because this special soil has higher sand content than regular soil.
 This helps imitate the plant’s natural habitat.

 Once you have finished planting all of your succulents and cacti place the leftover stones around the plants in clusters.
 You can also use reindeer moss.
 I used a combination of both.

 On a Side note, if your garden is full of weed and needs to get rid of them I strongly suggest you check out the Best weed whackers available in the market today.
 Anyway, the materials I used are: